 Here are the most common Medicare out-of-pocket expenses and the factors that may influence them.

-In 2016, traditional Medicare beneficiaries spent an average of $3,166 out-of-pocket on medical and long-term care services.
-These service costs accounted for 58 percent of beneficiaries’ total out-of-pocket spending that year.
+In 2022, traditional Medicare beneficiaries spent an average of $6,330 out-of-pocket on health care costs.
+These service costs accounted for 39 percent of beneficiaries’ annual social security income.

 Factors That May Affect Your Clients’ Bills

-Beneficiaries’ Medicare out-of-pocket spending varied considerably based on several factors, including their age, gender, health status, and whether or not they had supplemental coverage.
+Beneficiaries’ Medicare out-of-pocket spending varied considerably based on several factors, including their age, gender, health status, and if they have supplemental coverage.

-• Age — Beneficiaries age 85 or older spent more than double out-of-pocket of what those between 65 to 74 years old spent.
+- Age — Beneficiaries age 85 or older spent almost double out-of-pocket of what those between 65 to 74 years old spent.

-• Supplemental Coverage — Individuals who did not have supplemental coverage incurred higher out-of-pocket costs than those who had some type of extra coverage.
+- Supplemental Coverage — Individuals who do not have supplemental coverage typically incurred higher out-of-pocket costs than those who had some type of extra coverage.

 Ways to Limit Medicare Out-of-Pocket Expenses

 Helping your clients keep their Medicare out-of-pocket costs low can really help you earn their trust and loyalty.
-Try using these strategies for limiting your clients’ expenses.
+Try using these strategies to limit your clients’ expenses.

 Medicare Premiums & Deductibles